sunilpandey246/SQL-Data-Analysis-Projects/README.md

 ###  Query Logic

-The WHERE clause is used to filter employees with a salary greater than 50,000.
+The WHERE clause filters rows based on a condition.
+Only employeeswith salary greater than 50,000 are returned.
+Rows with salary equal to or less than 50,000 are excluded.